MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-persona-phishing-resistant-passwordless-authentication.md

 ### Frontline worker deployment flow

-Phases 1-3 of the deployment flow for Frontline Workers should typically follow a modified flow that emphasizes portable credentials.
-Many frontline workers may not have a permanent computing device and will never need a local credential on a Windows or Mac workstation.
-Instead, they will largely rely on portable credentials that they can take with them from device to device.
+Phases 1-3 of the deployment flow for frontline workers should typically follow a modified flow that emphasizes portable credentials.
+Many frontline workers may not have a permanent computing device, and they never need a local credential on a Windows or Mac workstation.
+Instead, they largely rely on portable credentials that they can take with them from device to device.
 Adjust the methods used at each step as needed in your environment:

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/frontline-worker-deployment.png" alt-text="Diagram that shows deployment flow for frontline workers.":::

 1. Phase 1: Onboarding
    1. FIDO2 security key on-behalf-of registration (preferred)
-   1. Entra Verified ID service used to acquire a Temporary Access Pass
+   1. Microsoft Entra Verified ID service used to acquire a Temporary Access Pass
 1. Phase 2: Portable credential registration
    1. FIDO2 security key (preferred)
    1. Smart card